seankreid/python-image-manipulation/README.md

 ```
 pip3 install pillow
 ```
 * Pillow can sometimes be complicated to install.
-See [this link](https://stackoverflow.com/questions/20060096/installing-pil-with-pip)for troubleshooting.
+See [this link] (https://stackoverflow.com/questions/20060096/installing-pil-with-pip)for troubleshooting.

 ### Running
 ```